-- Overall, we rate Metric Media LLC right-center biased and Questionable based on a lack of transparency, the publication of false information, and nondisclosure of over 1000 imposter websites that are designed to look like local news sources.
+- Overall, we rate Metric Media LLC right-center biased and Questionable based on a lack of transparency, the publication of false information, and the nondisclosure of over 1000 imposter websites designed to look like local news sources.

-Reasoning: Imposter Websites, Lack of Transparency, False Claims
+Questionable Reasoning: Imposter Site, Lack of Transparency, False Information

 Founded in 2019, Metric Media LLC publishes a network of over 1000 conservative-leaning websites that purport to be locally based with names such as the Auburn Times, Jonesboro Times, and Tucson Standard.
-The website does not offer an about page, but does provide a list with links to their 1000+ websites with the statement “Metric Media LLC is a digital firm managing the online presence of the portfolio of local news sites known as Metric Media.”
+The website does not offer an about page.
+Still, it does provide a list with links to their 1000+ websites with the statement, “Metric Media LLC is a digital firm managing the online presence of the portfolio of local news sites known as Metric Media.”

 Metric Media LLC also has a relationship with Locality Labs, which provides software-driven news stories written by an algorithm.
-Locality Labs is owned by Brian Timpone who is an American conservative businessman and former journalist.
-For more information on Locality Labs and Media Mettrics network of pseudo-local websites please see this article from the Columbia Journalism Review.
+Locality Labs is owned by Brian Timpone, an American conservative businessman, and former journalist.
+Please see this article from the Columbia Journalism Review for more information on Locality Labs and Media Metrics network of pseudo-local websites.

 Metric Media LLC lacks transparency as they do not have an about page that describes their conservative agenda, nor discloses funding and ownership, or that most news stories are algorithmically created.